deftjs/DeftJS/README.md

 	extend: 'Deft.mvc.ViewController',
 	...
 	control: {
-		submitButton: true, // indicates the Button in the controlled view has an itemId of 'submitButton' ...
+		submitButton: true, // indicates the Button in the view has an itemId of 'submitButton' ...
 	}
 });